Grade-Point Average

 Maximum Time Frame

 The Satisfactory Academic Progress policy also contains a maximum timeframe component which specifies that the number of credit hours for which a student may receive federal financial aid may not exceed 150% of the credit hours required to complete their degree program at CUC.
 Since the minimum number of credit hours needed to complete the bachelor’s degree is 120 hours, students may not receive financial assistance upon attempting more than 192 credit hours.
 Undergraduate students are normally expected to complete their degree program by the end of four years of full-time study.
 Therefore, students will lose their federal financial aid eligibility after six years of full-time enrollment (4 x 150% = 6).
 Students need to complete an average of 10.667 credits per semester (not including summer or non-CUC hours) in order to complete within 6 years (maximum time frame).
 Credits transferred into CUC are included as credits attempted for SAP purposes.
 Students completing a second bachelor’s degree are subject to the maximum time frame component for undergraduate study.
 They must complete their program within a total of 192 attempted credit hours.
 Students who are double majoring or changing majors are also subject to the maximum time frame component and must not exceed 150% of the credit hours required to complete their degree program at CUC.
 Students in degree programs exceeding 150% of the credit hours required to complete their degree program and/or enrolled in a second bachelor’s degree may appeal to the Director of Financial Aid for an extension, if necessary.
 In addition, grades of “W” are counted in attempted credit hours and counted toward the maximum time frame.
 Remedial courses earn credit and are included in the student’s grade-point average.
 Remedial courses are considered in the attempted hours and in the maximum timeframe component.
-Pass/Fail courses do earn credit and therefore are included in the attempted hours and maximum timeframe, but are not included in the grade-point average.
+Pass/Fail courses count in attempted hours and maximum timeframe.
+Please note a grade of F (Fail) will count in grade point average; a grade of P (Pass) will not count in the grade point average.

 What happens if a student does not meet the satisfactory academic progress requirements?